Panduza/pza-plugin-std/README.md

 ```

 Then start the tcp-server-test with this configuration
-( the tcp-server-test is provided in the tests-tool directory )
+( the tcp-server-test is provided in the tools directory )

 ```json
 {